Tholior/SpaceInvaders/README.md

 A simple clone of the arcade classic **Space Invaders**, created using Raylib.

-> Built as a guided project while learning 2D game development.
-I followed tutorial to understand how to manage enemy waves, shooting mechanics, and simple collision detection.
+> Built as a guided project while learning 2D game development to understand how to manage enemy waves, shooting mechanics, and simple collision detection.

 ## 🎮 Features
 - Player movement and shooting